Class EventData

 • setTestCaseName

-public void setTestCaseName(java.lang.String testCaseName)
+public void setTestCaseName(String testCaseName)

 Sets the name of the test case that generated this event.